How It Works

 Streams

-The Stream card shows a chart of Packages in the last 6 Cycles and the owner.
+The Stream card shows a chart of Pitches in the last 6 Cycles and the owner.

 2